 Having the right Scuba Diving gear allows you to visit and fully experience the underwater world of Cape Town by making it possible to breathe, see and move comfortably while below the surface.
 It will transform you into the ultimate aquatic creature ready to explore and discover all the scuba diving wonders of the Cape Town ocean.
 So, what exactly will you need?
 Well let’s dive a little deeper and see:

-- How will you get to discover all the cool underwater creatures and explore the incredible submerged world if you can’t actually see it?
+• Mask: How will you get to discover all the cool underwater creatures and explore the incredible submerged world if you can’t actually see it?
 Well, this is where your mask comes in.
 This piece of equipment might seem simple, but wow, it might just be the most important.
-A good scuba mask will make all the difference to your experience, trust me!
+A good fitting scuba mask will make all the difference to your dives, trust me!

-- Dive Computer: Yes, Scuba diving requires a computer too!
-A dive computer allows you to monitor a variety of information like depth, time, and previous dive info.
+• Dive Computer: Yes, Scuba diving requires a computer too!
+A dive computer is one of the most important pieces of safety equipment a diver can have, it allows you to monitor a variety of information like depth, time, and previous dive info.
 It gives you real time dive info while in action, pretty impressive right!

-- As with everything else, safety comes first.
-Some scuba diving safety gear include: Dive flag and float – This is used to signal other boats that there are divers below the surface, signal lights and flashes, signal mirror, delayed surface marker buoys, inflatable signal tubes, whistles and horns.
+• SMB / Dive flag: As with everything else, safety comes first.
+Some scuba diving safety gear includes: Dive flag and float – This is used to signal other boats that there are divers below the surface, signal lights, and flashes, signal mirror, delayed surface marker buoys, inflatable signal tubes, whistles, and horns.

-- There are also a variety of other scuba diving accessories and add-ons you can get.
-Some of these include: A dive light, dive knife, underwater photography and video equipment, dive watches, sidemounts and rebreathers.
+• There are also a variety of other scuba diving accessories and add-ons you can get.
+Some of these include: A dive light, dive knife, underwater photography and video equipment, dive compasses, dive watches, hoods and gloves.

 Click HERE to find promotions and specials on scuba diving gear.